tabularxr/stag/README.md

    make docker-up
    ```

-This will start both ArangoDB and STAG in containers with proper networking.
+This starts both ArangoDB and STAG in containers.

 ## API Endpoints